Monday, December 29, 2008

 where

-option is the option that you want to set and value is the value that you are setting for that option.
+is the value that you are setting for that option.
 So, if you had an option foo and you wanted to be set to bar, then you would enter:

 foo=bar

-(Do not use foo=bar in your autorun.inf file as it is only an example, not a real option setting.)
+in your autorun.inf file as it is only an example, not a real option setting.)

 That is all there really is to understand about the structure of an autorun.inf file.
 On to doing some actual cool stuff with it!